 This summer was full of family time with grandparents who we got to spend a full two weeks with.

-It was in that two weeks that we realized how much we dearly miss out without them and how much we so desperately want to be near each other.
+It was in those two weeks that we realized how much we dearly miss out without them and how much we so desperately want to be near each other.

-We cherished that time with them and it was in that time that we realized that we would all do better with a dog in the house, especially for the seven-year-old.
+We cherished that time with them and it was at that time that we realized that we would all do better with a dog in the house, especially for the seven-year-old.

 This summer was full of Netflix shows and movies.

 Lots of documentaries and Ella introduced her Mamie to Barbie’s Life in the Dreamhouse.

 She loves it in case you were wondering.

 Really, if you haven’t watched it, you need to.

 A few favorites this summer:

 Paul Williams Still Alive